zachvalenta/jvns.ca/content/post/2017-01-24-choosing-the-best-thing.markdown

 out what will work and then just pick whatever is the most popular", but it seems kind of reasonable to me?

-### building for the future

-Of course, it's important to not just build stuff that will work **today** but also to build things that will work in the future.

 ### some limitations

 The question of "does the system work" is complicated.